backdrop-contrib/materialize/README.md

 MATERIALIZE
 ---------------------

-Materialize is a "pretty" theme that's great for websites out of the box.
+A "pretty" theme that's great for websites out of the box.
 It is fairly heavy and may not be good as a base theme.

 ## Features